IchrakMars/SpringMicroservices_App_Docker/README.md

 ```
 spring.cloud.config.uri = [http://config-service:8888](http://config-service:8888)
 ```
-**bootstrap.yml:**
+**bootstrap.yml:** &nbsp;
 ![Third Image](/img3.png?raw=true "Bootstrap File")

 Now let us create a file called _‘docker-compose.yml’_ , which will use all these Dockerfiles to spawn our required environments.
 It will also make sure that the required containers being spawned are maintaining correct order and they are interlinked.

-Under the root directory of our project, we add the following file ‘ _docker-compose.yml_ ’ :
+Under the root directory of our project, we add the following file ‘ _docker-compose.yml_ ’ : &nbsp;
 ![Fourth Image](/img4.png?raw=true "Compose File")

-Similarly, to what we did before, we add the “ _wait-for-it.sh_ ” script under this same directory as below:
+Similarly, to what we did before, we add the “ _wait-for-it.sh_ ” script under this same directory as below: &nbsp;
 ![Fifth Image](/img5.png?raw=true "Directory Hierarchy")

 After creating the file, let us build our images, create the required containers, and start with a single command: